cyber-chris/llm-dead-man-switch/README.md

 - "Simple Dataset": composed of a subset of Stanford's Alpaca dataset and JailbreakBench's dataset.
 This represents the "easy" classification problem of distinguishing obviously harmless prompts from obviously harmful prompts.
 - "Red-team Dataset": composed of a subset of JailbreakBench's dataset.
 The benign prompts are less obviously harmless, and pose a more challenging problem to distinguish which prompts should actually be refused.

+I vary the threshold setting (the minimum value of the L2-norm to trigger a refusal), measuring the performance on different values.

 The best accuracy over the threshold settings on the simple classification problem was `0.75`.
 ![output (1)](https://github.com/user-attachments/assets/72d2739b-88d4-4cf5-9de4-31c2d043d8ba)